-Name of instrument Range States Strengths/advantages Weaknesses/disadvantages Mali; Malta; Mauritania; Mauritius; Moldova; Monaco; Montenegro; Morocco; Mozambique; Namibia; Netherlands; Niger; Nigeria; Norway; Oman; Poland; Portugal; Qatar; Romania; Russian Federation; Rwanda; San Marino; São Tomé and Principe; Saudi Arabia; Senegal; Serbia; Seychelles; Sierra Leone; Slovakia; Slovenia; Somalia; South Africa; Spain; Sudan; Swaziland; Sweden; Switzerland; Syrian Arab Republic; The FYR of Macedonia; Togo; Tunisia; Turkey; Turkmenistan; Uganda; Ukraine; United Arab Emirates; United Kingdom; United Republic of Tanzania; Uzbekistan; Yemen; Zambia; Zimbabwe.
+Name of instrument Range States 5 Strengths/advantages Weaknesses/disadvantages Mali; Malta; Mauritania; Mauritius; Moldova; Monaco; Montenegro; Morocco; Mozambique; Namibia; Netherlands; Niger; Nigeria; Norway; Oman; Poland; Portugal; Qatar; Romania; Russian Federation; Rwanda; San Marino; São Tomé and Principe; Saudi Arabia; Senegal; Serbia; Seychelles; Sierra Leone; Slovakia; Slovenia; Somalia; South Africa; Spain; Sudan; Swaziland; Sweden; Switzerland; Syrian Arab Republic; The FYR of Macedonia; Togo; Tunisia; Turkey; Turkmenistan; Uganda; Ukraine; United Arab Emirates; United Kingdom; United Republic of Tanzania; Uzbekistan; Yemen; Zambia; Zimbabwe.
 30 Range States are not Party to CMS.
 25 Range States (21%) are not Party to either CMS or AEWA.
-Agreement on the Conservation of Albatrosses and Petrels (ACAP) 24 Range States and one Regional Economic Integration Organisation: Argentina, Australia, Brazil, Canada, Chile, People's Republic of China, Ecuador, EU, France, Germany, Indonesia, Japan, Republic of Korea, Namibia, New Zealand, Norway, Peru, Poland, Russian Federation, South Africa, Spain, Ukraine, UK, USA, Uruguay Nine of the Range States are not Party to Establishes and defines the functions of an Agreement Secretariat.
+Agreement on the Conservation of Albatrosses and Petrels (ACAP) 23 Range States and one Regional Economic Integration Organisation: Angola;, Argentina, Australia, Brazil, Canada, Chile, People's Republic of China, Ecuador, EU, France, Indonesia, Japan, Republic of Korea, Mexico, Namibia, New Zealand, Norway, Peru, Russian Federation, South Africa, Spain, UK, USA, Uruguay Nine of the Range States are not Party to CMS (Brazil, Canada, People's Republic Has a clear, unambiguous objective to define the scope of the Agreement.
+Establishes and defines the functions of an Agreement Secretariat.
 Provides for establishment of an Advisory Committee to provide the Meeting of Parties with scientific and technical advice.
 An Action Plan is integral to the Agreement (Annex 2).
-Provides for a voluntary fund to support implementation (Article VII).
-Art II, para 3 states that in implementing the Does not apply to all albatross and petrel species.
-Three-year delay between conclusion (Feb 2001) and entry into force (Feb 2004) Still at a relatively early stage of implementation.
-Only 52% of Range States are Party to the Agreement Nine of 25 Range States are not Party to CMS, including People's Republic of China, Russian Federation, USA
+Provides for a voluntary fund to support Applies to all albatross species, but not to all petrel species.
+Three-year delay between conclusion (Feb 2001) and entry into force (Feb 2004)^{1,3} Still at a relatively early stage of implementation.
+Only 45% of Range States are Party to the Agreement1 Eight of 23 Range States are not Party to CMS, including People's Republic of China, Russian Federation, USA1